mne-tools/mne-python/doc/install/contributing.rst

 Make sure that the same email address is associated with your GitHub account and with your local git configuration.
-It is possible to associate multiple emails with a GitHub account, so if you initially set them up with different emails, just add the local email to the GitHub account.
+It is possible to associate multiple emails with a GitHub account, so if you initially set them up with different emails, you can add the local email to the GitHub account.

 Sooner or later, git is going to ask you what text editor you want it to use when writing commit messages, so you might as well configure that now too::